haoxins/haoxins.github.io/archived/2021-machine-learning.md

   but it need not improve or
   even change the model itself.

+* **Model lineage** is a set of relationships among the artifacts that resulted in the trained model.
+To build model artifacts, you have to be able to track the code that builds them and the data, including pre-processing operations that the model was trained and tested with.

+* ***Progressive Delivery***

 ## Machine Learning Modeling Pipelines in Production

 ### Neural Architecture Search